danielosagie/Local-LLM-Persona-Cards/README.md

 ## Overview

-LLM Persona Cards Creator is a powerful, interactive tool leveraging advanced Language Models (LLMs) to generate detailed persona cards.
+LLM Persona Cards Creator is a interactive tool leveraging any LLM (on HuggingFace) to generate detailed persona cards.

 ## Features